 The President shall be the Chief Governing Officer (CGO) of the Association and shall preside at all business meetings, serve as Chair of the Board of Directors, and set the presidential strand theme for the annual conference.
 The President is an ex-officio member of all Working Groups and Topical Interest Groups (TIGs) of the Association.
 The President shall have all the general powers and duties vested in the office, including the power to appoint Board Task Forces, other advisory groups, and individuals as deemed appropriate to assist in the conduct of the affairs of the Association.
 Board Task Forces and other advisory groups or individuals requiring additional expenditure of Association funds are subject to approval via a vote of the Board.

-When reviewing nominations for candidates, the Nominations & Elections Working Group considers the following information:
+When reviewing nomination applications for candidates, the Nominations & Elections Working Group considers the following information:

 Proposed candidates must agree to be fully available for Board work during their term.
 More specifically, each candidate will be asked to sign a letter of agreement stipulating his/her/their: